-When a certified DBE firm proposes on a Solicitation/Task Assignment that contains a DBE goal, the DBE firm is responsible for meeting the DBE goal on the contract and each Task Assignment or making good faith efforts to meet the goal, just like any other contractor.
-In most cases, DBE contractor on a contract will meet the DBE goal by virtue of the work it performs on the contract with its own forces.
+When a certified DBE firm proposes on a contract that contains a DBE goal, the DBE firm is responsible for meeting the DBE goal on the contract or making good faith efforts to meet the goal, just like any other proposer.
+In most cases, a DBE contractor on a contract will meet the DBE goal by virtue of the work it performs on the contract with its own forces.
 However, all the work that is performed by the DBE contractor or any other DBE subcontractors and DBE suppliers will count toward the DBE goal.
 The DBE contractor shall list itself along with any DBE subcontractors and suppliers, on the DBE Intended Participation Affidavit and Summary in order to receive credit toward the DBE goal.